 US healthcare, for many years, has been a highly complex enterprise with a “cottage-industry” structure consisting of many small-scale, interdependent service providers.
-We’re seeing the dichotomy of large payment practices clash with the small treatment structure, creating silos of function and enterprise.
-This siloed system is sorely mismatched to the nation’s overriding health challenge that has been largely fragmented.
+We’re seeing the dichotomy of large payment practices clashing with a personal treatment structure, creating silos of function and enterprise.

 While IT was supposed to improve efficacy, we find that primary care physicians are spending over 50% of their workdays clicking around EHRs (not to mention the 1.4 additional hours spent on EHRs outside the work day).
 Many feel that they are neglecting patients, and physician burnout is at an all-time high.